 IMO: this is crappy lazy programming.
 I don’t mind a web site collecting a bit of information or showing some adverts but not via external services that are the scum of the internet.
 If anything goes wrong and my system is compromised or confidential information is lost – I’ll be pissed.

 These are companies I will never buy from again or if possible use their product.
 These companies are either just evil or are using bad law to screw their customers.

-- Microsoft – just evil in general, years of Windows problems, forced updates, spying
+- Microsoft – just evil in general, years of Windows problems, forced updates, dodgy business practices

 - HP – deliberately faulted printers running after-market ink